-Playing Train ConductorThe Nariz del Diablo train ride provides an excellent opportunity to view some of the amazingly beautiful and mountainous landscape of Ecuador.
+Playing Train ConductorThe Nariz del Diablo train ride provides an excellent opportunity to view the amazingly beautiful and mountainous landscape of Ecuador.
 It’s also a great chance for kids to learn a little history while playing conductor.
 All in all, it is a great trip for families.

 History of Nariz del Diablo